-In Florida, as in every state, if you are injured as a result of someone else's carelessness or negligence -- through a car accident or a slip and fall, for example -- you always have the option of filing a personal injury lawsuit to get compensation for your losses.
+In Florida, as in every state, if you're injured as a result of someone else's carelessness or negligence—through a car accident or a slip and fall, for example—you usually have the option of filing a personal injury lawsuit to get compensation for your losses.
 But what if it was a city bus that hit you, or what if that broken linoleum you tripped on was in a state-owned building?
 Claimants injured by the negligence of the government or one of its employees in Florida will need to play by a different set of rules, at least initially.
 Read on for the details.

 However, the Florida statute does impose certain limitations on the kinds of claims that injured parties can bring.
 For instance:

 Additional limitations apply to cases filed against law enforcement officers or agencies, public health agencies (including public hospitals), and the Florida Space Agency.
 Claims that come from inmates of the Florida Department of Corrections are also subject to special time limits.